Preparing Your Bonsai Trees For Winter

 The wet can be as bad as the cold

 Some periods of winter are not especially cold.
 Instead, they are full of heavy rain.
 This can be just as bad for the trees, as it leads to their roots rotting.
 The can be combatted by potting your trees into good quality, free-draining bonsai soil.
 Compost-rich soil mixtures are not helpful, so when you repot your bonsai, this can be removed.

 You might also move your bonsai out of the rain, even though the weather isn’t especially cold.
 This means that you can control how much water they get.

 Don’t rush hardy bonsai trees into winter protection

-It is quite common for beginners in bonsai to want to over protect trees by bringing then into the house or into a heated conservatory.
+It is quite common for beginners in bonsai to want to over-protect bonsai by bringing then into the house or into a heated conservatory.
 This may result in the trees not actually entering the dormancy period – It can encourage them to keep growing.
 If this happens the trees may carry out growing throughout the winter.
 This distortion of the natural cycle does not help and can harm the tree.
 The dormancy period is essential to the health of trees from a temperate climate.
 Trees from tropical parts of the world do not need this dormancy period as they do not experience it in their natural environments.
 They can therefore be allowed more heat.

 When does the cold kill bonsai trees?

 Generally speaking most trees from temperate parts of the world can be left unprotected until the weather gets down to -10.
 When it gets colder than this, protection is required.

 Tropical trees will be damaged by even light frosts and should be moved before the temperatures really start dropping,